 High school students have the opportunity to explore a specific area of academic interest in one of our 6 specialized Academy programs.
 These programs provide focused course planning toward specific college and career choices through curricular enhancements and experiential learning.
 Completion of academy requirements results in special recognition at graduation and on the student’s transcript.
 Learn more.

 We set aside one week in March to explore possibilities, cultivate unique talents, and sharpen skills.
 Freshmen and sophomores complete special classes during this time, allowing each student to explore gifts and interests that may fall outside of traditional college-prep academics.
 Juniors head off-campus to investigate potential career fields up close through an internship or job-shadowing experience.
 Seniors participate in an exciting week-long trip that takes them to upstate New York and New York City.
 Learn more.

 The role of Guidance Services is to support students and families as they navigate high school course curriculum choices and the college/career search process.
 With a guidance counselor to student ratio of 225:1, well below the national average of 482:1, our students are assigned a counselor for individualized guidance and assistance throughout high school.
 Learn more.

 Accomplishments and Achievements

 Over the last several years, Heritage Christian School has produced over 30 Merit Scholarship Qualifiers, several Indiana Academic All-Stars, a couple of perfect ACT scores and over $25 million in scholarship offers.
-The last few graduating classes contain BEPKO scholars, Lilly scholars, an IU Wells scholar, and 115 AP scholars.
+The last few graduating classes contain BEPKO scholars, Lilly scholars, an IU Wells scholar, and over 100 AP scholars.

 View our High School Profile for more information about our academic programs.